This Little Bird Is No Larger Than A Ping Pong Ball, But Its Amazing Colors Make It One Of The Most Remarkable Animals

 They are easy to attract.
 Set out a hummingbird feeder, then mix your hummingbird food using one part sugar to four parts water.

-Don't use honey or food coloring, as some experts believe these can be harder for birds to digest.
+Don't use honey or food coloring, as these can be harder for birds to digest.